hansrune/HANmeter/README.md

 ### Log to file and replay

-You can read from a HAN serial port and log the data to a file.
+You can read from a HAN serial port and log the binary data stream to a file.
 Any input path including */dev* in the name is opened and read as a serial device.
 Everything else assumes the input is a file.

     HANdomo.py -l /tmp/packets.log /dev/HANserial